 When the fire broke out, it spread rapidly and destroyed the only copies of millions of records.
 The fire destroyed the entire 6th floor of the National Personnel Records Center.
 Water damage destroyed many more records on the 5th floor, and additional water damage was spread throughout the building.
 Another problem was mold that was observed within days in the hot, humid summer weather.
 Officials sprayed thymol throughout the building to control any mold outbreak.

-For any genealogist looking for an ancestor's personnel record, this was a great loss.
+For any genealogist looking for an ancestor’s personnel record, this was a great loss.
 It became an even bigger loss for the men and women whose records were destroyed as it became difficult to prove military service when applying for benefits.
-Indeed, many people assume "the records must have been destroyed in the fire, so I won't even bother to check."
-While millions of records were destroyed that day, not all of them went up in flames.
+Indeed, many people assume “all the records must have been destroyed in the fire, so I won’t even bother to check.”
+While millions of records were destroyed that day, this is unfortunate since not all of them went up in flames.
 In fact, many of the records did survive and are available today.

 No indexes had been created prior to the fire.
 In addition, millions of documents had been lent to the Department of Veterans Affairs before the fire occurred.
 Therefore, a complete listing of the records that were lost is not available.

 80% loss to records of U.S. Army personnel discharged November 1, 1912, to January 1, 1960

 75% loss to records of U.S. Air Force personnel discharged September 25, 1947, to January 1, 1964, with names alphabetically after Hubbard, James E..
 The records of Air Force personnel with names occurring earlier in the alphabet survived.